-Ensuring regular, positive contact between teaching staff and Teachers to ensure that all Sept 2023 & on- going.
-Cost associated with ParentMail.
-Parents aware of the impact specific intervention have xecutive Headteacher to liaise with teachers to monitor and parents/carers by; parents/carers are invited to attend going. had on progress and attain- ment via annual report to record contact made with parents/carers.
-Meeting on minimum once a year to discuss progress and support.
-Telephone conversations when face- to-face contact isn't possible. meetings.
-Admin Team to ensure that dates parents.
-Parents made aware of indi- vidual child responses to Pu- pil Premium questionnaire Governors to monitor and evaluate through; Ensuring that parents/carers of chil- dren identified as disadvantaged/vul- nerable receive information regard- ing meetings and consultation eve- nings.
-Annual report to parents sent home of meetings are distributed to parents/carers. via additional information provided in annual report to parents.
-Increased uptake of Parent's evening appointments for families in receipt of PP fund- Reports from Executive Headteacher. with additional information relating to intervention strategies received. ing.
+Convince requires positive contact Tababarata Camt 2022 8 am Coot coossisted ..
+Devents access of the immed Evenutive Headtonsharts lision Ensuring regular, positive contact Teachers to Sept 2023 & on- Cost associated Parents aware of the impact Executive Headteacher to liaise between teaching staff and ensure that all going. with ParentMail. specific intervention have with teachers to monitor and parents/carers by; parents/carers are had on progress and attain- record contact made with invited to attend ment via annual report to parents/carers.
+Meeting on minimum once a year to meetings. parents. • • Parents made aware of indi- Governors to monitor and discuss progress and support.
+A -lu-sius T-s 4 • vidual child responses to Pu- Admin Team to evaluate through; to-face contact isn't possible. ensure that dates pil Premium questionnaire Ensuring that parents/carers of chil- of meetings are via additional information dren identified as disadvantaged/vul- distributed to provided in annual report to nerable receive information regard- parents/carers. parents. ❖ Reports from Executive ing meetings and consultation eve- Increased uptake of Parent's nings. evening appointments for Headteacher. .. • families in receipt of PP fundwith additional information relating to ing. intervention strategies received.